Price & Hours

-The Road to Hana might seem short, but travelling it will most likely take all day given the number of scenic lookouts and other places to stop.
+The Road to Hana might seem short, but traveling it will most likely take all day given the number of scenic lookouts and other places to stop.
 Those who have driven the Road to Hana highly recommend taking your time and stopping as often as possible.
 Reviewers also recommend starting your drive early in the morning, as the road grows congested as the day progresses.
 If you'd rather let someone else do the driving, there are several tour companies that offer tours in luxury vans, including Valley Isle Excursions and Temptation Tours.
 Though pricier than driving yourself, taking a tour allows you to focus on the incredible scenery while someone else focuses on navigating the winding curves.

 There are several notable photo opportunities along the way, including the Twin Falls around the 2-mile marker (driving from Kahului to Hana); and the Wailea Overlook or Waikani Falls around the 21-mile marker.
-The Waianapanapa State Park and Hookipa Beach are also popular stops.
+Waianapanapa State Park and Hookipa Beach are also popular stops.
 Since the trip will take you awhile, pack snacks and a cooler with drinks.
 Also, some travelers note that the winding route can weak havoc on those prone to motion sickness – make sure to take it slow and allow for plenty of time outside the car.
 There is no cost to drive along the highway.

 - Thing to Do